tsantospan/DASNN/README.md

 This folder is meant for training and testing a convolutionnal neural network to label characteristics of vechicles with DAS image data with neural networks.

-This README is subdivised in x parts :
+This README is subdivised in 6 parts :
 - [Folders description](#folder-description)
 - [Requirements](#requirements)
 - [Functions and classes description](#functions-and-classes-description)